getsentry/self-hosted/README.md

 ### Install plugins

-To install plugins and their dependencies or make other modifications to the Sentry base image, add them to `sentry/enhance-image.sh` and run `./install.sh`.
+To install plugins and their dependencies or make other modifications to the Sentry base image, copy `sentry/enhance-image.example.sh` to `sentry/enhance-image.sh` and add necessary steps there.
+For example, you can use `apt-get` to install dependencies and use `pip` to install plugins.

+After making modifications to `sentry/enhance-image.sh`, run `./install.sh` again to apply them.

 ## Tips & Tricks